For Better or For Worse by Lynn Johnston for August 22, 2013

 14. Missing large

-elflady about 11 years ago
+elflady over 11 years ago

 Why is everyone on here blaming their mom for their current issues?
 My mom always threw our things away.
 Sometimes I noticed and sometimes I didn’t.
 But I put on my big girl boots and went on.
 I never held a grudge for something so petty.